Our Guide to Moving to France with Small Kids

 • Find a language teacher who’s accustomed to working with young kids to teach them the very basics.

-• Get them interested in the language by watching French (kids) DVDs and listening to French music.
+• Get them interested in the language by watching French (kids) videos and listening to French music.

-• Seek out any French people who live close to you to meet and possibly socialise with (you’ll be amazed at how many French families there are in the UK).
+• Seek out any French people who live near you to meet and possibly socialise with, and consider organising your own Fête des Voisins event with your neighbours.

-Finally, here’s information about the carnet de santé health booklet and the dates of French school holidays.
+Finally, here’s information about the carnet de santé health booklet and school holiday dates in France.
 We hope this is useful.
-Keep reading our French blog for advice about buying, moving and living in France.

 Kids in the classroom